Courageous Involvement

 There are two possible Channels here. and

-is provisionally labeled Clarification
+is provisionally labelled Clarification

-is provisionally labeled Responsiveness
+is provisionally labelled Approval

 L2: Believing